exoplatform/exo-documentation/docs/LDAP.rst

 		...
 			   </attributes>

-These attributes can be retrieved in the User Profile with the Java API:
+These attributes can be retrieved in the Portal User Profile with the Java API:

  .. code:: java